Better Energy has closed - were you affected?

 All UK providers are obliged to disclose information about where they source their energy from.
 This is not great news for PFP, the provider which customers previously on Better Energy tariffs were switched to, as it means that the environmental skeletons in its closet are there for all to see

 As you can see, PFP Energy is not a provider that invests heavily in renewable energy.
-Far from it, in fact, with almost three-quarters of its energy being sourced from coal and natural gas.
-This is a huge red flag for us - the national average in terms of burning fossil fuels such as these is well under 50%, which we’re already not best pleased with.
+Almost three-quarters of its energy being sourced from natural gas.
+This is a red flag for us, and if keeping your carbon emissions low is important to you we suggest you shop around!

 Better Energy login